mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

 # Learnit Project Knowledge - Release 1

-Last Updated: Oct 21, 2024 at 5:34:14 PM (EST)
+Last Updated: Oct 23, 2024 at 9:39:36 PM

 ## Notes to the AI

 ### What you need to know

-> Last updated at Oct 21, 2024 at 5:34:09 PM
+> Last updated at Oct 23, 2024 at 9:39:29 PM

-1. We are going to use ULIDs for our primary keys in all of the db tables
-    1. we're using canonical ulid
-    2. we will store encoded, not raw
-    3. we're using the ulidx library
-2. What implementation considerations are there for our database schema
-3. What are the performance implications of using ULID
-4. What are the best practices for generating and using ULIDs in our application
+1. I need to know what changes we need to make to our Database sections of this document based on the current state of the seed.ts file and config.ts file.
+2. I need to provide you with several files, including db/config.ts, db/seed_config/index.ts, db/seed_config/seed/date-options.ts, db/seed_config/seed/exercise-content.ts, db/seed_config/seed/utils.ts, db/seed_config/seed/courses/javascript-fundamentals.ts, db/seed_config/types/seed-types.ts, db/seedDataConfig.ts
+3. I think we should proceed with effect/Schema instead of zod, because I want to utilize the effect library in other parts of the project, and we should limit what we're using to as few packages/libraries as possible.
+4. We need to use the effect/Schema library to set up schema validation
-5. We need to update the seed.ts file to use ulid() instead of hard coding the ids on every table.
+5. We need to ensure all of our sample data is internally consistent
-6. After we discuss all of that, we need to move on to the discussion of creating a seeding configuration file where we can define all of the sample data we're using, so that when we want to change it, there's one simple place to change it; the config file can contain other things that would make more sense in a config file as well (e.g. things that we are using repeatedly in the seeding process)
-7. Also, I'd like you to explain the following to me, and see if we should extract some code to the general_utils file for easier access
+6. I'd like you to explain the following to me, and see if we should extract some code to the general_utils file for easier access
 ```ts
 if (course.purchase_active_length) {
   expirationDate = new Date(purchaseDate.getTime() course.purchase_active_length * 24 * 60 * 60 * 1000)
   }
 }
 ```
-11. Finally, I need to know what changes we need to make to our Database > Database Structure > Data Seeding layout section of this document based on the current state of the seed.ts file.

 ### General Hygiene Notes